grweb3/Sential-ai/README.md

 🟣 Overview

-Sential AI is an intelligent "pre-flight check" tool for Web3 developers.
-It leverages advanced LLMs (Google Gemini 1.5 Pro) to perform instant, automated security audits on Solidity smart contracts.
+Sential AI (v1.0) is an intelligent "pre-flight check" tool designed for Web3 developers.
+Developed by BlockVIA, this tool leverages advanced LLMs (Google Gemini 1.5 Pro) to perform instant, automated security audits on Solidity smart contracts.

-Before sending code to a human auditor or deploying to mainnet, Sential provides a comprehensive analysis covering critical vulnerabilities, gas optimizations, and code quality standards.
+This version is completely free and open source.
+We believe basic security tooling should be accessible to every developer building the decentralized future.

-🚀 Why Sential?
+🚀 Why Sential v1.0?

 Speed: Get a full audit report in under 10 seconds.